» Who We Are

 - Q. How long does your inspection take?

-- A. Every home is different depending on the number of defects observed, but the average time is 2 to 3 hours to inspect the properly.
+- A. Every home is different depending on the number of defects observed, but the average time is 2 to 3 hours to inspect the entire property.

 - Q. How large is the inspection report?